kenjdavidson/react-native-bluetooth-classic/README.md

 | BTEvent.BLUETOOTH_ENABLED | `BTEvent.BLUETOOTH_ENABLED` is fired when the platform enables the bluetooth adapter. | :white_check_mark: | :white_check_mark: |
 |BTEvent.READ | When new data is available.
 The current implementation is to publish any number of data in chunks based on the delimiter.
 For exapmle, if the delimiter is '\n' (default) and data comes in with three messages (three delmited messages) then the client will get three READ events which it should handle.
 In the future I hope I can move the reading logic from the `RNBluetoothModule` into an Interface/Protocol so that the client can call custom implementations. | :white_check_mark: | :white_check_mark: |
 |BTEvent.ERROR | Any time an error (which is not classified above) occurs. | :white_check_mark: | :white_check_mark: |

-All the listeners described below can be registered in the same way:

 ### Listener Examples